 Clear information and support should be provided for students relating to the application and assessment process.
 If the application process is simple and clear, students will have fewer difficulties in applying.
-Having good information and support systems also helps, including clear guidelines for students explaining the application process and a designated member of staff to advise individual students on how to apply.
+Effective information and support systems are also helpful, including clear guidelines for students explaining the application process and a designated member of staff to advise individual students on how to apply.

 Students in need might be identified by information gathered at registration, however it is important that individual students initiate any contact with the SAF, rather than being contacted by staff of the HEI.
-The SAF should be administered on a strictly confidential basis and appropriate and current data protection procedures, including those in line with the General Data Protection Regulation (GDPR) and the Data Protection Act (2018), should be in place at all stages of the process.
+The SAF should be administered on a strictly confidential basis, adhering to current data protection procedures, including those in line with the General Data Protection Regulation (GDPR) and the Data Protection Act (2018), at all stages of the process.